oobabooga/text-generation-webui/docs/01 - Chat Tab.md

 The prompt format is defined by the **Instruction template** parameter in "Parameters" > "Instruction template", which represents a Jinja2 template.

-Note that when you load a model in the "Model" tab, the web UI will try to automatically detect its instruction template (if any), and will update the values under "Parameters" > "Instruction template" accordingly.
-This is done using a set of regular expressions defined in `user_data/models/config.yaml`.
-This detection is not guaranteed to be accurate.
+Note that when you load a model in the "Model" tab, the web UI will try to automatically detect its instruction template (if any) from the model metadata (e.g. `tokenizer_config.json` or GGUF metadata), and will update the values under "Parameters" > "Instruction template" accordingly.
 You should check the model card on Hugging Face to see if you are using the correct prompt format.

 ### Chat-instruct